 A few years ago, a man called me up asking about a chimney cap to protect his new roof.
+He had thought about calling a roofing company to help, but decided to call me instead as he was not sure which one to call.
 Several months before, he was burning wedding photos after a somewhat bitter divorce.
 A short time later, his neighbor was banging on the man’s front door telling him that his roof was on fire.
 Apparently the burning embers from the photos landed on his roof and caught the roof on fire.
-Thanks to the observant neighbor, the firemen arrived in time to save the house, although there was major water damage and the roof had to be replaced.
+Thanks to the observant neighbor, the firemen arrived in time to save the house, although there was major water damage and he had to contact a roof repair austin company to fix it.
 If he had had a chimney cap BEFORE he used his fireplace, he would have saved a lot of money and heartache.

 What is a chimney cap?